SF-Speech: Straightened Flow for Zero-Shot Voice Clone: SF-Speech

-In our experiments, we observed that employing the network lacking the convolution layer as the direction estimator of ODE-based models leads to generated mel-spectrograms lacking coherence, which also was observed in U-Dit TTS \cite{jing2023u}, which is based on the SDE model.
-Interestingly, we also found that using the same network and ODE modeling approach on neural-coded latent acoustic features instead of mel-spectrograms resulted in the generated speech sounding normal.
+In the field of diffusion generation, selecting a Transformer-based network as the backbone has become a common tendency \cite{le2023voicebox, peebles2023scalable, bao2023all}.
+However, in our experiments, we observed that employing the network lacking the convolution layer as the direction estimator of ODE-based models leads to generated mel-spectrograms lacking coherence, which also was observed in U-Dit TTS \cite{jing2023u}, a SDE-based model.
+Interestingly, we also found that apply the same network to neural-coded latent acoustic features instead of mel-spectrograms resulted in the generated speech sounding normal.
 Hence, we speculate that there is a difference in local correlation between mel-spectrograms and those neural-coded latent features, leading to convolution being more friendly to modeling the former.
+To validate this presumption, we visualized the probability distribution of the Pearson correlation coefficients between adjacent vectors (PCCs-AV) at time and channel axes for different acoustic features.
+Fig. \ref{fig3} shows the results for 7 acoustic features on 400 samples across English and Mandarin, which are from 6 datasets, including VCTK \cite{2017CSTR}, LibriSpeech \cite{panayotov2015librispeech}, LJSpeech \cite{ljspeech17}, Expresso \cite{nguyen2023expresso}, CSMSC \cite{csmsc17}, and Aishell-3 \cite{shi2020aishell}.
+These results illustrate that the mel and linear spectrograms exhibit significantly stronger local correlation in both the time and channel domain compared to those latent features extracted by neural models.
+This phenomenon explains the discovery we mentioned above.
+Moreover, it offers statistical backing to prior models \cite{gong2022ssast,guo2022multi,ren2019fastspeech, gulati2020conformer}, that improved their performance using 1D or 2D CNN in mel-spectrogram-related tasks but did not analyze the reasons in depth.